owenCocjin/crypto/README.md

 ## Installation

 - Clone this repo. **Note:** this repo uses a submodule, meaning in addition to cloning, you must initialize the submodule.
 Here are some options to doing this:
-	+ Clone using `git clone --recursive-submodules https://...`
+	+ Clone using `git clone --recurse-submodules https://...`
 	+ Initialize after cloning: `git submodule update --init --recursive`

 - Run script (in path):